eugenefil/termgrasp/design.md

 ## updates to past levels

-When a new level is added to course such that its position is below current level (i.e. among levels already passed), it will become the new current level, but only after current level is allowed to finish (see determining current level).
+When a new level is added to course such that its position is below current level (i.e. among levels already finished), it will become the new current level, but only after current level is allowed to finish (see determining current level).

-When passed level is removed, the xp, achievements and other progress (if applicable) from the level being removed are kept, but the level itself disappears from the course.
+When finished level is removed, the xp, achievements and other progress (if applicable) from the level are kept, but the level itself disappears from the course.

-When a level is passed, the content associated with it is considered grasped by the user.
-So when some past level is reworked, even cardinally and with adding more lessons, still it's considered passed, progress retained, must not be done again.
+When a level is finished, the content associated with it is considered grasped by the user.
+So when some past level is reworked, even cardinally and with adding more lessons, still it's considered finished, progress retained, must not be done again.

-When past level is moved into future levels, it keeps its status as already passed and must be skipped over when reached.
+When past level is moved into future levels, it keeps its finished status and must be skipped over when reached.

-## updates to current level
+## updates to unfinished current level

 Current level can't be added.

-When current level is removed, progress is kept (see principles).
-The new current level will be the lowest level not passed (see determining current level).
+When unfinished current level is removed, progress is kept (see principles).
+The new current level will be the lowest level not yet started (see determining current level).

-When current level is edited, progress (including lessons already passed) is kept.
-When lessons are removed and new number of lessons is less than or equal to that already passed, the last lesson must be marked not passed.
-I.e. current level can't be passed by means of update, that decreased number of lessons.
+When current level is edited, progress (incl. lessons already finished) is kept.
+When lessons are removed and new number of lessons is less than or equal to that already finished, the last lesson must be marked not finished.
+I.e. current level can't be finished by means of an update, that decreased number of lessons.

 When current level is moved to future or past levels, its progress is kept and it's continued as usual.